 The Sterlingbuild Guide to Single Storey Extensions

-Single storey extensions are still the most popular choice among homeowners when it comes to expanding a property.
-Here are the important things you'll need to consider, along with our recommendations of the best products for your new space.
+Single storey extensions are by far the most popular choice among homeowners when it comes to extending a property.

 Why you should build a single storey extension

-Move or improve?
-A question many homeowners have asked themselves upon realising they have outgrown their living space.
-When all costs related to upscaling and upheaval are considered, it is understandable that many decide to stay put and extend their homes, saving a lot of time and money in the process.
+When all the costs of upscaling and upheaval are considered, it is understandable that more and more people are choosing to stay put and extend their existing properties, often saving time and money in the process.

 Single storey extension ideas

-Whether your single storey extension is flat roofed or pitched, in order to create a new space that is light, welcoming and healthy for friends and family, the right choice of rooflights or pitched roof windows can make the world of difference, allowing three times as much daylight into a room than vertical windows.
+Whether your single storey extension is flat roofed or pitched, in order to create a living environment which is light and welcoming for friends and family, the right rooflights or pitched roof windows can make the world of difference, allowing three times as much daylight into a room than vertical windows.

 Popular open-plan layouts that involve extending the living or dining room out towards the garden are tailor-made for the installation of REAL aluminium doors, available in sliding, French and Bifolding designs.

 Pitched roof or flat roof?

-However, though usually more expensive to construct, pitched roofs allow for a bigger space as the ceiling can be higher underneath and the appearance of the roof is known to blend in more effortlessly with the existing building.
+Pitched roofs, on the other hand, allow for a bigger overall space as the ceiling can be higher underneath and the appearance of the roof is known to blend in more effortlessly with the existing building.

-If you need to work out the pitch of your current roof for the purpose of building an extension, guidance can be found in our Flashings Buying Guide.
+If you need to work out the pitch of your current roof for the purpose of building an extension, read our blog 'How Do I Work Out My Roof Pitch?'

 How much does a single storey extension cost?

 The cost of a single storey extension will depend on the scale of your project and where abouts you live in the country.

-A basic extension would typically cost around £1,000 per square metre meaning a 3 x 5 metre single storey extension, for example, would set you back £15,000.
+A basic extension will typically cost you around £1,000 per square metre, meaning a 3 x 5 metre single storey extension, for example, would set you back £15,000.

 While the bulk of outgoings will go on building materials and features, approximately 10% or 15% of your budget is likely to spent on professional fees such as an architect and building regulations.